 You will feel like you’re sleeping on a movie set while staying at this Khao Yai resort!

 Not only will you get to stay in these awesome rooms, you’ll also have the opportunity to dress up like a movie character or climb up to the watch tower.
 Ever watched The Hobbit: The Desolation of Smaug?
 There you may defend the resort with a bow and arrow, just like Bard the Bowman!
 (Or at least get some awesome pictures! :p)

 From couple retreats to family groups, this resort is suitable for all.
 You’ll find both convenience and adventure at the Hobbit House (Baan Suan Noi).

-Inspired by the lifeblood of London, the Thames River, this unique hotel in verdant Khao Yai transports its guests to a different time and place.
+Inspired by the lifeblood of London, the River Thames, this unique hotel in verdant Khao Yai transports its guests to a different time and place.

 The southern region of England is known for its magnificent country estates, local pubs and pastoral riverside walks.
 This slow pace of life and refined country living is mirrored in the small details of Thames Valley.

 There is even a garden maze where the you can play hide-and-seek!

 Each room is decorated with a touch of stone work and complete elegance.
 In addition, you’ll enjoy the warm atmosphere of each facility.